 domicile being Florida).
 Just be careful to treat the former home as a vacation home.
 Have your

-8. Make Florida the home base from which you leave on extended trips and to which you return
+mail forwarded from Florida rather than sent directly to your old address. - Make Florida the home base from which you leave on extended trips and to which you return

 after the completion of a trip.
 Do as much of your entertaining at your Florida residence as

-9. Register to vote (and actually vote, even if via mail) in Florida and have your name stricken from
+possible and try to arrange for family gatherings and reunions to be held there. - Register to vote (and actually vote, even if via mail) in Florida and have your name stricken from

-10. Prepare and file a legal “Declaration of Domicile” with the clerk of the Florida county circuit
+the voting rolls ofold state. - Prepare and file a legal “Declaration of Domicile” with the clerk of the Florida county circuit

 court of residence.
 A Florida “Declaration of Domicile” is a legal document which allows you to